photoprism/photoprism/README.md

 We've built similar apps more than once and every single time the constraints of working in a profit-oriented corporate environment were an impediment.
 We are sure we can do better with only a fraction of the budget.
 Simplicity can be very powerful.
-Go, the programming language in which this software is written in, is a great example.
-It was heavily influenced by the ideas of Niklaus Wirth.
+Go, the programming language we're using, is a great example.
+It is heavily influenced by the ideas of Niklaus Wirth.

 > Simple, elegant solutions are more effective, but they are harder to find than complex ones, and they require more time, which we too often believe to be unaffordable.
 > — NIKLAUS WIRTH, CACM, FEB.
 1985